The Psychomodo: Critical reception

-On its release, Jeff Ward of Melody Maker noted that The Psychomodo is "intrepid manic music, lashed by an obsessive creative drive and wonderfully defiant of accepted forms".
-He added, "Packed with intrigue, it's the kind of thing that should stop people looking at rock through a rear-view mirror.
+Upon its release, Jeff Ward of Melody Maker noted that The Psychomodo is "intrepid manic music, lashed by an obsessive creative drive and wonderfully defiant of accepted forms".
+He added, "Packed with intrigue, it's the kind of thing that should stop people looking at rock through a rearview mirror.
 Cockney Rebel are of today, and of the future".
-Charles Shaar Murray of New Musical Express was less positive, stating that the majority of the album is "disposable".
-He wrote, "On the first side, 'Mr Soft' succeeds primarily on the strength of the arrangement, but it's 'Ritz' that justifies the existence of the album.
-One good track don't make a star, but Harley has proved that he does have something going."
+A reviewer for the South Wales Argus stated that the "memorable album" is "reminiscent of Bowie, but with a strong stamp of originality" and is "likely to strengthen the band's already flourishing reputation".
+David Naylor of the Western Daily Press, who had been highly critical of The Human Menagerie, was won over by the album.
+He noted how Harley's "surrealistic, almost pseud" lyrics have a "Dylan ring to them", providing "rich images" and "outstanding mood variations, swinging from despair to humour in seconds".
+He also praised the "rich, refined, almost orchestral music that backs Harley", played by "four expert musicians".